life-itself/second-renaissance/content/contribute.md

 We'll process your suggestion as soon as possible.
 If you have any questions, please [get in touch &raquo;][contact].

+Or, you can do it yourself!
+We have written up a guide detailing how anyone can edit or add content to our site themselves.
+Find our contributors' guide [here](/contributors-guide.md).

 ## Amend information

 If you would like to amend an organization listing please fill out this [Google form](https://forms.gle/9337PCNXHtc7xQYW9).

 You can also [contact us directly &raquo;][contact]